moraneus/TP-DejaVu/README.md

 * [``examples``](https://github.com/moraneus/TP-DejaVu/tree/master/out/examples)                        : An example directory containing properties and logs (DejaVu + TP-DejaVu)

 DejaVu is implemented in Scala.
-In this version of TP-DejaVu we used **Scala 2.11.12**.
+In this version of TP-DejaVu we used [**Scala 2.11.12**](https://www.scala-lang.org/download/2.11.12.html).

-1. Install the Scala programming language if not already installed (https://www.scala-lang.org/download)
+1. Install the Scala programming language if not already installed ([**Scala 2.11.12** installation instructions](https://www.scala-lang.org/download/2.11.12.html)).
 2. Place the files ``dejavu`` and ``tpdejavu.jar`` mentioned above in some directory **DIR** (standing for the total path to this directory).
 3. cd to  **DIR** and make the script executable: